-I love it when people will sometimes come to me and they say, Oh, what do you think to my logo?
+I love it when people sometimes come to me and they say, oh, what do you think to my logo?
 And at that point, I know I have to be really careful.
 Because it was they either did it themselves or their daughter did it for them.
-Sometimes it was there hairdressers cousins, nephews, next door neighbor's son who does a level graphic design or a level art.
-But genuinely, I think there's so many tools available out there.
-Now that gives you the opportunity to do it yourself.
-And for some people, you know, they don't have the budget they have to do and I get that I absolutely get that.
-But and even if you go to a professional, you know sometimes you go and you'll ask them for what it is that you want.
-And people will just be they won't they won't get what they want and they won't feel like they are not connected to it.
-Sometimes you have to find the right designer you have to find the right way to get the right sort of brand.
+Sometimes it was their hairdressers' cousins, nephews, next door neighbor's son who does a level graphic design or a level art.
+But generally, I think there's so many tools available out there now that give you the opportunity to do it yourself.
+And for some people, you know, they don't have the budget, they have to, and I get that, I absolutely get that.
+But, and even if you go to a professional, you know sometimes you go and you'll ask them for what it is that you want and people will just be, they won't get what they want and they are not connected to it.
+Sometimes you have to find the right designer, you have to find the right way to get the right sort of brand that really reflects you.

-And of course if there isn't the money in the bank, I can understand why people don't go for somebody professional to design the things and you know your logo here this hashtag logo, lady.
+And of course, if there isn't the money in the bank, I can understand why people don't go for somebody professional to design the things and you know, your logo here, this hashtag logo lady.
 I mean it looks dead simple, but it's not that simple.
-It's simple.
-Once you see it done, it's not seen But when you start with a blank piece of paper, and those people who say, Well, you know, I can do this myself, I wonder whether you know, an osteopath or a chiropractor who's probably going to spend a week designing that is really getting the best value out of their time.
+It's simple once you see it done, it's not simple when you start with a blank piece of paper, and those people who say, well, you know, I can do this myself, I wonder whether an osteopath or a chiropractor, who's probably going to spend a week designing that, is really getting the best value out of their time.
 Because all that time, first of all, they haven't got the logo out there.
 And they're not treating in clinic because they're busy doing their own home designs on things like this.
 And there's every possibility that without the sort of knowledge that someone like yourself has got, they'll end up with something which they're very pleased with.
-But it might not actually be the sort of thing that customers respond to do.
+But it might not actually be the sort of thing that customers respond to.
 And I'm using the word customers, people will probably criticise me for that.
 We don't have customers, we have patients.
 But you know what I mean?
 It's the same thing.
 It's business through the door.
-But I did promise them that you're gonna give them some advice on being able to do it for themselves, if that's what they've got to do, or even look at their own existing branding and say, does the branding fit the principles?
-The rules of good marketing?
+But I did promise them that you're gonna give them some advice on being able to do it for themselves, if that's what they've got to do, or even look at their own existing branding and say, does the branding fit the principles, the rules of good marketing?
 I don't know.

 Yeah, absolutely.
-I think one of the key there's two, there's two sides to branding.
+I think there's two sides to branding.
 And so branding isn't just your logo.
-So when we're talking about branding, we're talking about your logo, your website, your social media posts, your signage on the on the front of your practice, your leaflets, your posters, branding is all encompassing.
-It's literally every time somebody sees you, does it matter if it all matches though?
-Yes.
+So when we're talking about branding, we're talking about your logo, your website, your social media posts, your signage on the front of your practice, your leaflets, your posters, branding is all encompassing.
+It's literally every time somebody sees you.

+Does it matter if it all matches though?